 This was the faculty of the school in 1900 (photo from University of Texas at Arlington Library).
 The school mascot, not surprisingly, was the panther.
 The school colors were purple and white.
 Today’s Paschal High School traces its lineage back even further: to the first graduating class of the boys high school in 1885.

-Fast-forward twenty years.
+Fast-forward nine years.
 In early 1910 Fort Worth school trustee E. P. Maddox called the high school building, then only nineteen years old, a “veritable fire trap.”
 The city was already planning to build a replacement high school and to use the first high school for overflow from the ward schools.

 In May 1910 the contract for construction of the new high school was given to Innes-Graham Construction Company.
 B. B. Paddock sold the school board part of his homestead at Jennings and Terrell streets.